Special rates require proof of eligibility at check-in.

 The food is authentic, and the prices are reasonable at this little Volcano Village find.
 A steaming hot plate of curry is the perfect antidote to a chilly day on the volcano.
 The chicken satay is excellent—the peanut dipping sauce the perfect match of sweet and spicy.
 Be careful when you order, as "medium" is more than spicy enough even for hard-core chili addicts.
 The service is warm and friendly and the dining room is pleasant, with white tablecloths, Thai art, and a couple of silk wall hangings.
 Credit cards accepted.
 No lunch Wed.

-An array of authentic soft-taco choices (beef and chicken, among others), burritos, quesadillas, and excellent homemade tamales.
+An array of authentic soft-taco choices (beef and chicken, among others), burritos, quesadillas, and excellent homemade tamales are served up at this local hideway in Kailua Village.
+Breakfast entrées include traditional rancheros and more.
 Order at the counter, take a seat outside at one of a dozen yellow tables with blue umbrellas, and enjoy all the good flavors served up in those red plastic baskets.

-In the funky Without Boundaries shop in Hawi, Sushi Rock isn't big on ambience—its narrow dining room is brightly painted and casually decorated with various Hawaiian and Japanese knickknacks—but hungry locals and visiting couples flock here for some of the island's best sushi.
+In the funky Without Boundaries gift shop in Hawi, Sushi Rock isn't big on size—its narrow dining room is brightly painted and casually decorated with various Hawaiian and Japanese knickknacks—but discerning locals and akamai (in the know) visitors come here for some of the island's best sushi.
 The restaurant prides itself on using fresh local ingredients like grass-fed beef tenderloin, goat cheese, macadamia nuts, and mango in their Island-inspired sushi rolls.
 They also serve up a variety of cooked seafood, chicken, noodle dishes, and salads for lunch and dinner.
-Everything is plated beautifully and served either at the sushi bar, at one of the handful of indoor tables in the restaurant's narrow dining room, or on the covered front patio.
+Everything is plated beautifully and served either at the sushi bar, at one of the handful of indoor tables in the restaurant's small dining room, or on the covered front patio.
 There's also a full bar. sushirockrestaurant.net.
 Credit cards accepted.
-Closed Wed.

 The name says it all.
 Fresh local ingredients highlight proprietor Sombat Parente's menu (many of the herbs come from her own garden) to create authentic and tasty Thai treats like coconut curries, fresh basil rolls, eggplant stir-fry, and green papaya salad.
 You can have most dishes prepared with your choice of tofu, pork, beef, chicken, or fish.
 The weekday lunch plate special is a steal ($7-$9).
 And if you can't leave the island without it, Sombat's famous pad thai sauce is available to take home in jars. www.sombats.com.
 Credit cards accepted.
 Closed Sun., no lunch Sat.